 Damaged nerves to the brain can cause a number of intense pain conditions including trigeminal neuralgia, hemifacial spasm and glossopharyngeal neuralgia.

-Trigeminal neuralgia is a chronic pain condition that affects the trigeminal nerve, or fifth cranial nerve, which carries sensation from your face to your brain.
+This chronic pain condition affects the trigeminal nerve, or fifth cranial nerve, which carries sensation from your face to your brain.
 If you have trigeminal neuralgia, even mild stimulation of your face — such as from brushing your teeth or putting on makeup — may trigger shock-like pain.

 Neurological pain treatment

 Pain treatment usually starts with medications, and some people don’t need any additional treatment.
 However, over time, some people with the condition may stop responding to medications, or they may experience unpleasant side effects.
 For those people, injections or surgery provide other treatment options.

 If your condition is due to another cause, our experts will treat the underlying condition.